 File Target.
 If a target video file is assigned, this field shows the path to that file.
 You can double-click on the field to select a file target, or you can drag and drop a file in from the Finder.

-Clicking the button removes the target file from the cue (though it does not delete the file itself, of course.)
+Clicking the button removes the file target from the cue (though it does not delete the file itself, of course.)

-Clicking the button reveals the target file in the Finder.
+Clicking the button reveals the file target in the Finder.

 These controls are also visible in the Basics tab; you can use either one or both interchangeably.